joebertj/katacoda-scenarios/machine-learning/step2.md

-The IRIS data set is a popular training data for Machine Learning.
-It is just a collection of measurements obtained from samples of 3 Species of Iris.
+The Iris  dataset is a pupolar dataset used in learning statistics.
+It is a collection of measurements obtained from samples of 3 Species of Iris.
 The values are Length and Width of Petals and Sepals.
-This is a (Wikipedia entry)[https://en.wikipedia.org/wiki/Iris_flower_data_set].
+More from this [Wikipedia entry](https://en.wikipedia.org/wiki/Iris_flower_data_set).

 Once again open the Python 3 console:

 `python3`{{execute}}

-## Load data set
+## Load dataset

 `import pandas`{{execute}}